prerna8229/WikiaHomework/README.md

 Instructions for running the tests from the command line (Windows)

+The tests will run in parallel on Firefox and Chrome

 1. Download/clone the project.
 2. Navigate to directory of the project.
 Create and set a path variable named “ProjectPath” by entering following           command.
 Do echo command after that to check if the value that we just set is right.